sharaf-zand/sharaf-zand/README.md

 ### 😄 Pronouns: He/Him

 ### ⚡ Fun Fact
-Supporting Chelsea FC has taught me one important thing—resilience.
+Supporting Chelsea FC has taught me one important thing - resilience.
 If I can survive a season of watching them struggle in the English Premier League, I can handle anything, even the toughest coding bugs. 💻⚽